sdex/sdex/README.md

 ### Hi there 👋
 ### My name is Yuriy.

-I'm a professional software developer with more than a decade of experience developing native Android applications. \
+I'm a professional software developer with over a decade of experience developing native Android applications. \
-I'm looking for exciting and challenging projects where I can apply my skills.

 Tech: Kotlin, Java, Compose, Jetpack, Firebase, MVVM